|

 Int 0621-2024

-| * | Sandy Nurse | | | Expanding the definition of tenant harassment to include unlawful evictions and expanding the certificate of no harassment program to include unlawful evictions. | Introduction | This bill would expand the definition of tenant harassment to include unlawful evictions.
-Additionally, it would expand the Certificate of No Harassment pilot program to include buildings where owners have been found to have committed unlawful evictions. | Hearing Held by Committee | |
+| * | Sandy Nurse | | | Including unlawful evictions in the definition of tenant harassment and making a recommendation on such evictions as a factor in a certification of no harassment. | Introduction | This bill would expand the definition of tenant harassment to include unlawful evictions.
+Additionally, it would require the Department of Housing Preservation and Development to include as part of a report due on February 27, 2026, a recommendation as to whether an owner’s history of unlawful eviction is a reliable criterion for the certificate of no harassment program. | Hearing Held by Committee | |

 Action details